IBM-Security/verify-access-aac-authentication-policies/README.md

 # verify-access-aac-authentication-policies
-A repository for additional infomap based authentication policies that can be imported into Verify Access
+A repository for infomap based authentication policies that can be imported into Verify Access

 # License
 ```